Majorca, Balearic Islands, Spain. The top Brit holiday destination

 Language

-The main and official language for Spain is Castilian known around the World as Spanish, but Catalan is more widely spoken and is an official language for the area and also the Balearic Islands
+The main and official language for Spain is Castilian known around the World as Spanish, but Catalan is more widely spoken and is an official language the Balearic Islands and for North Eastern Spanish Mainland areas of Andora, Catalonia and Valencia Area

 The use of more than 1 language can result in place names and street names having different spellings on maps and street signs.